dlidstrom/NeuralNetworkInAllLangs/README.md

 > Note!
 The Python implementation is only here as a reference.
 If you are using Python you already
 > have access to all ai tools and libraries you need.
-> Note 2!
-Kotlin seems to be off, not sure why yet.

 #### 4.3.1.
 Sample Output